 Each section of the trail must be physically visited by a team of designers, project managers, engineers and other experts.

 Once that work is done, we have enough information to say, "Ok, we think this location could work".
 But that is only part of determining where the trail will go.

 Once we have a reasonably well informed proposed trail location, the local community weighs in.

 Finalize trail alignment

 With support from the community we can finalize the trail location.
-Without that support we we will go back to the drawing board and explore other locations.
-There may or may not be viable options and ultiamtely it will be up to public entities, either the county or municipality to decide how to balance community support, or lack thereof, with the overall costs and potetnial beenifts to the community and the commitments already in place.
+Without community support we we typically go back to the drawing board and explore other locations.
+There may or may not be viable options and ultimately it will be up to the county or municipality to decide how to balance community preference, with the overall costs and potential benefits to the community and the commitments already in place.

-A new round of funding must be in place to build the trail.
-The CCGA gain, helps coordinate the pursuit of such funds so to better leverage our requests by making ure they are coordinated and transparent.
+The CCGA helps coordinate the pursuit of such funds to better leverage our requests by making sure they are coordinated and transparent.